lxk19921205/Books/README.md

 	- Upload from user (e-book)

 	- Manually entered if none of above works

+    - Use camera to scan the QR code or the barcode

 	- Simple format conversion (e.g. HTML 2 txt)